shoujunfeng/mystars/README.md

 *   [sukebenet/dreamtime](https://github.com/sukebenet/dreamtime) - Use artificial intelligence to create fake nudes.

-*   [ricklamers/gridstudio](https://github.com/ricklamers/gridstudio) - Grid studio is a web-based application for data science with full integration of open source data science frameworks and languages.

 ## Shell

 *   [yuaotian/go-cursor-help](https://github.com/yuaotian/go-cursor-help) - 解决Cursor在免费订阅期间出现以下提示的问题:  You've reached your trial request limit.  /  Too many free trial accounts used on this machine.
 Please upgrade to pro.
 We have this limit in place to prevent abuse.
 Please let us know if you believe this is a mistake.